 Why work with the team at Wow

 Working with Wow will significantly increase your chances of a claim being successful.
-We have a 100% record of claims being accepted by HMRC.
+We have a dedicated team that have a 100% record of claims being accepted by HMRC.
 We’ll also increase the value of any claim you make by:

 - Using our knowledge to help identify qualifying projects and costs – some of which are sometimes overlooked

 - Reviewing your financial information to make sure anything you’ve spent that qualifies for R&D tax relief is included